digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 be used.
 Alternatively, you can specify an AWS profile file (e.g. use a temporary access profile credentials - `sts`).

-For GCP, Canton uses `a GCP service account
+For GCP, Canton uses a `GCP service account
 <https://cloud.google.com/docs/authentication/provide-credentials-adc#local-user-cred>`_.
 For example,
-standard environment variable `GOOGLE_APPLICATION_CREDENTIALS` can be used after setting up a local Application Default Credentials (ADC) file.
+standard environment variable `GOOGLE_APPLICATION_CREDENTIALS` can be used after setting up a local Application Default Credentials (ADC) file to our service account.

 The protection and rotation of the credentials for accessing AWS or GCP are a responsibility of the node operator.